-Recently, HiC data has been mostyly used in efforts to predict the 3D conformation of chromosomes using HiC data. .
+Recently, Hi-C data has been mostly used in efforts to predict the 3D conformation of genome .
 These efforts, although different in approach, usually translate interaction frequencies in contact maps as an inverse measure of distance.
 For example, developed a method, Chromosome3D which uses distance geometry simulated annealing (DGSA) in order to reconstruct genome structure.
 These reconstructed 3D structures could be used in order to compare normal and malignant cell lines.
 However, the main obstacle to doing so is that the process of reconstruction is computationally expensive.
 Almost all reconstruction methods rely on either deterministic or heuristic optimization approaches in order to find the best conformation that matches contact maps.
 Also, there is no real way of verifying whether the reconstruction results are accurate.
 The only method of verifying such results is Fluorescence in situ hybridizaiton (FISH) which can capture the actual 3D configuration of chromosomes.
 However, this method can only be used locally and cannot map the whole structure of the chromosomes.

 Recently, graphlet comparison has emerged as a novel method for comparing large networks in order to find local similarities in them.
 Authors of provide a new measure of protein-protein interaction (PPI) network comparison based on 73 constraints.
 The method is used in order to compare two large PPI networks in order to detect similarities.